nivanov8/number-classifier/README.md

 image, a prediction of what the number submitted is printed out on the screen.

 ### How to run the project
-1. Ensure you have PyTorch, Torchvision, mongoengine and django packages installed
+1. Ensure you have PyTorch, Torchvision, mongoengine and Django packages installed
 2. In the same directory as `manage.py` execute the following command: `python manage.py runserver`